Safeguarding of Pupils

 At Maybury Primary School we understand that safeguarding is everyone’s responsibility.
 All members of staff, including teaching and support staff receive ongoing safeguarding training.
 This covers all areas in the DFE document, ‘Keeping Children Safe In Education‘ – including the Prevent Strategy, SVSH, FGM and Child Exploitation.

-Mrs Sullivan, our Designated Safeguarding Lead (DSL), and Mrs Merritt, our Deputy Designated Safeguarding Lead (DDSL) attend regular training to keep up to date with all issues relating to child protection and safeguarding.
+Mrs Sullivan, our Designated Safeguarding Lead (DSL), and our Deputy Designated Safeguarding Leads (DDSLs) Mrs Merritt, Miss Moore and Mrs Rees attend regular training to keep up to date with all issues relating to child protection and safeguarding.
 The School has tight procedures that record issues that relate to child protection.
 We work with an array of agencies including Children’s Services, the School Nurse and the Police.
 Additional updates and training are given to staff as needed throughout the year.
 The named Safeguarding Governor is Mrs Judy Hall.

 All members on the school staff have to have a DBS check (Disclosure and Barring Service ) in order to work in school.
 This is regardless of the employee’s role.
 In addition all volunteers and anybody else who has regular contact with children are checked.
 Visitors to the school either provide their own DBS on arrival or are members of professional bodies who are registered by their employer, such as OFSTED inspectors or Local Authority Employees who have a DBS through their own professional body.

 All areas of the school undergo biannual risk assessments by the school’s qualified risk assessor.
 This means that whist we cannot remove risk we have looked at ways of minimising that risk.
 These risk assessments are undertaken on areas such as classrooms, halls, playground and the car park.
 We carry out risk assessments for all school trips including our annual Year 6 activity week.

 In addition risk assessments are undertaken on special events that might occur in the school such as the Year 4 sleepover.